yeaung276/FaceRecognization/Readme.md

 TODO:
 find out how can I view pipeline run matadata for the cofiguration used for each component like split ratio, split path, validation results, etcs

+done
+create end to end production pipeline using tfx which can be run in cloud like vertax ai pipeline create custom example gen component which produce triplets that can be use to train model in the later stage using apache_beam programming paradiam create embedding gen component which convert the produced triplet images into embeddings and saved as TFRecord files

+create web to inference which use tfjs and opencvjs use tfprofilling to produced effeicient bundles of tensorflowjs bundles which decrease the loading time, bundle size and increase efficiency

+web
+run pip install -r requirement.txt run bash py_js_model_conversion.sh go to web run yarn build